aleksandras-va/aleksandras-va/README.md

 # Hi, Aleksandras here 🙋‍♂️

-I’m a front-end developer at Nord Security and a lecturer at Vilnius Coding School, combining my two passions - coding and teaching.
+I’m a front-end engineer at Nord Security and a lecturer at Vilnius Coding School, combining my two passions - coding and teaching.

 Other passions may include ✈️ 🏍 🛶